 Will it last forever?
 No. Paint will wear out.
 It can also start to flake and peel prematurely if the floor was not cleaned properly.
 You will most likely experience hot tire pick up at some point as well.
 Expect a paint application to last about a year on a garage floor with moderate traffic.

 The nice thing about using paint, however, is that it can easily be touched up or reapplied when it starts to show signs of wear.
 Just run a scraper over any areas that are peeling, clean the floor well, and then touch up or add another coat when the floor is dry.

 Try to stay with a light color if you want to take advantage of good light reflection off the floor in your garage.
 Light tans and grays are the most popular and are also neutral in color.
 If you live in a wet climate and are worried about paint making the floor slippery, you can purchase an inexpensive anti-slip additive to add to the paint.

 One of the advantages to paint is that you are not limited by these colors if your palette and style dictate something other.
 If it’s in your budget to splurge a little, you can purchase a bag of paint chips to spread on the surface to add color and texture to the finish as well.

 Do not get the idea to add a clear coat afterwards.
 Acrylic garage floor paints are not designed as a stand alone product.
 This article about clear coats explains why.

 Are better garage floor paints available?

-They are just as easy to apply as latex acrylic paint and will do a better job at resisting hot tire pick up.
-Your color choices are limited with epoxy paint however.
+They are just as easy to apply as latex acrylic paint and will do a better job at resisting hot tire pick up, though they will not always prevent it.
+Your color choices are limited with epoxy paint, however.

-The key to getting the best life from painting your garage floor is to make sure your concrete is cleaned and prepared properly before it goes on.
+The key to getting the best life from painting your garage floor is to make sure your concrete is cleaned and prepared properly before you apply it.
 Make sure all oil spills are cleaned up first.
-TSP or Tide laundry detergent and a stiff brush work great for cleaning concrete and are inexpensive as well.
+TSP or powdered laundry detergent and a stiff brush work great for cleaning concrete and are inexpensive as well.

 How we really feel about paint